 The same as for craft beer there is no real explanation for it just wage information on what a taproom should have and that is beer taps of course.
-If you google “taproom” the general understanding today is being operated by the brewery which is sometimes even located on the same site being able to offer their products to customers in the freshest way possible without a pub or a middle man in between.
+If you google “taproom” the general understanding today is being operated by the brewery which is sometimes even located on the same site being able to offer their products to customers in the freshest way possible without a pub or a middleman in between.
 Don’t get confused with pubs called “The Something Tap” which are normally just pubs with no particular brewery connected.

 If you find your favourite beer come back for more because you never know when it’s going to be out or exchanged with a new style.
-Next to core range beers offers in brewery taprooms can be also more seasonal which means it can take sometimes weeks, months or till the next year for a beer to be back on the list.
+Next to the core range beer offers in brewery taprooms can be also more seasonal which means it can take sometimes weeks, months or till the next year for a beer to be back on the list.

-The lovely people behind the bar are not just happy to help you trying out new beers but also to give a better understanding of beer types and their names.
+The lovely people behind the bar are not just happy to help you try out new beers but also to give a better understanding of beer types and their names.
 Some can be very challenging and as we name our beers as German as they come, feel free to get indulged with a free German pronunciation lesson.